You can use Anker Soundcore Liberty Neo to commute, for casual listening or sports. They’re versatile and a good value for anyone on the budget.

 That is if you’re in a quiet room.
 When the background noise is introduced, the quality drops significantly.

-Good bass extension and punch, with surprisingly clean vocal rendition and smooth treble, makes Anker Soundcore Liberty Neo awesome pick for those who listen to more popular genres.
+Good bass extension and punch, with surprisingly clean vocal rendition and smooth treble, makes Anker Soundcore Liberty Neo an awesome pick for those who listen to more popular genres.

 Compared to the bass, the midrange is somewhat recessed and very warm.
 Consequently, the instruments don’t possess the dynamics that would make them sound more natural.
 The vocals, however, remain very clean, even on more busy tracks.